squashql/squashql/QUERY.md

 ## Filtering

-Queries can be filtered by using condition operators `_in, eq, neq, and, or, lt, le, gt, ge, isNull, isNotNull`
+Queries can be filtered by using condition operators `_in, eq, neq, and, or, lt, le, gt, ge, like, isNull, isNotNull`

 ```typescript
 import {